 You’ve probably heard these two points many times, but what does it actually take to create a one-of-a-kind college application essay?
 How can you figure out what aspects of yourself to share in your Common Application essay?
 What will make your essay memorable?

 The Common Application essay prompts invite you to share things about your background, experiences, interests, talents, identity, ideas, beliefs, and/or setbacks.

 However, you’re not just writing an essay about yourself for yourself.
 You’re writing for a very specific audience–college admissions officers who are trying to figure out whether or not to accept you into their intellectual and social community.

 That DOESN’T mean you should be focused on trying to tell admissions officers what you think they want to hear.

 Don’t get me wrong.
 I’m not saying you can’t focus on an accomplishment in your Common Application essay, but you’ve got to come at it from the right angle.

-Let’s say you’re positioning yourself for the sciences and most of the rest of your application focuses on these interests and your work in the field.
-You might want to use your Common Application essay to help admissions officers get to know other parts of you.
+Let’s say you’re positioning yourself for the sciences.
+It’s possible that all your supplemental essays will focus on your scientific interests and experiences.
+In this case, you might want to use your Common Application essay to help admissions officers get to know other parts of you.

-For instance, one of my STEM students who was accepted to Harvard, Princeton, Stanford, and MIT wrote his Common Application essay on the moment when he discovered the connection between his interests in poetry and chemistry.
+For instance, one of my STEM students who was accepted to Harvard, Princeton, Stanford, and MIT wrote his Common Application essay on the moment he discovered the connection between his interests in poetry and chemistry.
 The essay plunged readers into one mundane afternoon in his life when he was sitting on top of his truck and featured a few flashbacks and digressions, which helped admissions officers learn more about his writing, habits of mind, and experiments (poetic and scientific).
 Then, there was the turning point–the moment where a flash of insight pulsed across his consciousness–which helped him see underlying connections between these ways of thinking and modes of expression.

 Had these students just been writing narratives about themselves for themselves, they might not have written about these particular topics, but they took into consideration their audience and the bigger picture of their applications to tell stories that were really important to them and, at the same time, connected with the needs of their audience.
 The best Common Application essays are always relevant in these ways.

 I’m reminded of how a Harvard student “brought the crowded Lowell House dining hall. . .to stunned silence and then catharsis.”
 Her story was so humble. . .so real. . .so poignant.
 Imagine being able to make this kind of mark in the minds and hearts of your admissions officers.
-CLICK HERE to read my article on “How Harvard Can Help You Write an Amazing Common App Essay” and then scroll down to the examples of student narratives.
+Click here to read my article on “How Harvard Can Help You Write an Amazing Common App Essay” and then scroll down to the examples of student narratives.
 You can also check out this student’s talk by clicking here.

 Unfortunately, so many Common App essays are, in the end, forgettable.
 Even some of the brightest students wind up selecting topics that a reader will almost immediately forget.

 I hate to say that because I know that experience was important to the student, and I know he worked hard on writing the essay.
-But even I kind of quickly forgot what he wrote about.
-All I really remembered was that he faced a difficult opponent and had to overcome the mindset that was getting in his way of strategizing.
+But I quickly forgot what he wrote about.
+All I remembered was that he faced a difficult opponent and had to overcome the mindset that was getting in his way of strategizing.
 I’ve read hundreds of these kinds of essays before.
 The external details were different, but the overall structure and underlying message or lesson were the same.

 Sometimes the way you tell the story can make all the difference.
 Sometimes what your reader will remember are your amazingly vivid and thought-provoking scenes (rather than the takeaway message).